jkressel/uk-plat-morello-purecap/README.md

-# raspi
+# plat-morello

-Raspberry Pi 3B+ platform
+Morello platform

-In order to compile an application that will run on the Raspberry Pi 3B+, please select/deselect the following options in the make menuconfig:
+In order to compile an application that will run on the Morello, please select/deselect the following options in the make menuconfig:
 - Architecture Selection --> Architecture --> select: Arrmv8 compatible (64 bits)
-- Architecture Selection --> Processor Optimization --> select: Generic Armv8 Cortex A53
+- Architecture Selection --> Processor Optimization --> select: Generic Armv8 CPU
 - Architecture Selection --> deselect: Workaround for Cortex-A73 erratum
-- Platform Configuration --> select: Raspberry Pi 3B+
+- Platform Configuration --> select: Morello
-- Library Configuration --> ukboot --> deselect: Show Unikraft banner (this is to minimize boot time)
-- Build Options --> select: Drop unused functions and data

-Once built, in a blank SD card formated to FAT32, copy the generated kernel8.img Unikraft image (without changing the name of the image file, as otherwise the Raspberry Pi's bootloader will not recongize it), plus the four files that are inside the plats/raspi/bootfiles folder (i.e., bootcode.bin, config.txt, fixup.dat, and start.elf).
+This will build an ELF file.
+Once built, consult the ARM Morello bare metal documentation https://git.morello-project.org/morello/docs/-/blob/morello/mainline/standalone-baremetal-readme.rst

+Please note, this is still very much an early, possibly horribly broken WIP.
+Most features are not yet present.